Your Dishwasher Tablets Can Actually Clean Your Oven—Here’s How

 Why It Works

 Dishwasher tablets are made of concentrated dishwasher detergent and promise to cut through tough grease and leave your dishes sparkling.
 It makes sense that those powerful cleaning agents work on oven grease and food stains as well!
-Especially since the tablets promise to remove baked-on food; and stains in the oven are definitely baked-on.
+Especially since the tablets are designed to remove baked-on food; and stains in the oven are definitely baked-on.
 Plus, the hard powder tablets have an abrasive surface that helps to scour away on those stuck-on stains but is gentle enough not to scratch the oven glass.

 Next, find out how to clean absolutely everything in your kitchen, according to Charles the Butler of CTV’s The Marilyn Denis Show.